 Research on Development Issues

-The goal of the New Zealand Postgraduate Development Research Awards is to support research by students studying in New Zealand institutions on development issues of relevance to the New Zealand Ministry of Foreign Affairs and Trade and to foster the capacity of future New Zealand development professionals.
+The goal of the New Zealand Postgraduate Development Research Awards is to support research by students studying in New Zealand institutions on development issues of relevance to New Zealand’s development cooperation efforts and to foster the capacity of future New Zealand development professionals.

 Research Priority Areas

 The funding prioritises research in the Pacific but is open to other eligible research locations that line up with the Programme priorities of the Ministry of Foreign Affairs and Trade.
 Check out the Aid and Development section of the Ministry’s website for more information.

 To be eligible to apply for an award, applicants must:

 - be undertaking the research as part of a New Zealand based Master’s degree or Doctorate;

 - be undertaking the research on and for the benefit of a developing country (or multiple countries) in a sector (or sectors) where the New Zealand Aid Programme is active; and

 - have received (or will receive prior to commencement) university ethics approval to conduct the research.